tokenika/eosfactory/docs/IntroducingEOSFactory1.0.md

 This release takes [EOSFactory](https://github.com/tokenika/eosfactory) to the next level.
 We've integrated it with [Unittest](https://docs.python.org/2/library/unittest.html), the standard unit testing framework for Python.
 What it means is that from now on, when using EOSFactory for working with EOS smart-contracts, you have the power of standardized Python-based unit testing at your disposal.

-Below is an exmaple of an EOSFactory unit test output:
+Below is an example of an EOSFactory unit test output:

 ```
 Test project /mnt/d/Workspaces/EOS/contracts/hello2/build